input-output-hk/plutus-pioneer-program/docs/week6.rst

    * - Inputs
      - Outputs
-   * - The oracle, to check the current exchange rate.
+   * - The oracle, to check the current exchange rate
-     - The oracle.
+     - The oracle, which we don't need to look at in the swap validation
-   * - The swap UTxO that holds the lovelace.
+   * - The swap UTxO that holds the lovelace
-     - The tokens for the seller.
+     - The tokens for the seller
-   * - The source of the buyer's funds.
+   * - The source of the buyer's funds
-     - The lovelace for the buyer.
+     - The lovelace for the buyer

 Note that we don't need to worry about the oracle as an output.
 The oracle validator takes care of ensuring that the value is not changed and that the fees are added.